 As the world’s leading oral health product provider, Philips has conducted a comprehensive study of common gum problems.
-I will suggest you to read below Point of Views from Philips before we start the product review and help you to have a better understanding of purpose of choosing this Sonicare 3 Series.
+I will suggest you read below Point of Views from Philips before we start the product review and help you to have a better understanding of the purpose of choosing this Sonicare 3 Series.

 Key Features & Technologies

 - High Cleaning Speed: This toothbrush does not mess around when it comes to speed.
 At 31000 brush strokes per minute and 5.5mm ultra-wide swing.
 This sonic technology offers a dynamic cleaning action that drives fluid deep between teeth and along the gumline for a thorough-yet-gentle clean.